lingtalfi/Chloroform/doc/api/Ling/Chloroform/Field/AbstractField/setDataTransformer.md

-AbstractField::setDataTransformer — Sets the dataTransformer.
+AbstractField::setDataTransformer — Sets the dataTransformer for this field.